fabiana2611/fabiana2611.github.io/_posts/nov19/2019-11-16-blockchain-int.md

 permalink: /:categories/blockchain-int
 ---

-<p style="text-align: justify;">I'm not sure if you already listeners about Blockchain, but how about <a href="https://bitcoin.org/bitcoin.pdf">Bitcoin</a>?
+<p style="text-align: justify;">I'm not sure if you already listened about Blockchain, but how about <a href="https://bitcoin.org/bitcoin.pdf">Bitcoin</a>?
 Probably yes, right?
 The Blockchain is the technology behind the cryptocurrency.
 However, this technology is used to much more scenarios: smart contracts (facilitate, verify, or negotiate a contract agreement), financial services, video games, security, Healthcare (store their patients’ medical records), Automobiles, Insurance, etc. It is a really safe technology.
 Most parts of the problems happen because of the users and not because of the technology.</p>
 Here, let's understand the basic concepts about how the Blockchain works.

 <em>The <a href="https://www.geeksforgeeks.org/blockchain-technology-introduction/">characteristics</a>: distributed, secure, transparent, consensus-based and flexible.</em>